Fudan-iGEM/2024-wiki/src/inclusivity.md

 ## Stakerholders' opinions on STEAMed

-After completing several rounds of teaching, we conducted interviews with experts, teachers, and parents [Attachment: transcript and mp3] to obtain a more comprehensive and objective evaluation and to identify areas for improvement.
+After completing several rounds of teaching, we conducted interviews with experts, teachers, and parents to obtain a more comprehensive and objective evaluation and to identify areas for improvement.
 Overall, **our ideas and concepts have received high praise**.

-### Highlights

-关注到了这些人群

 We invited two associate professors from Fudan University’s **School of Social Development and Public Policy** for in-person discussions.
-Both are dedicated to public welfare projects. **[Associate Professor Fu Fang]** has overseen several projects focusing on children with autism, while Associate Professor **Yu Zhiyuan** specializes in charitable work and social organizations.
+Both are dedicated to public welfare projects. **Associate Professor Fang Fu** has overseen several projects focusing on children with autism, while Associate Professor **Zhiyuan Yu** specializes in charitable work and social organizations.
 They highly praised the initial concept of STEAMed: **“Your team is dynamic, interdisciplinary, creative, and action-oriented.
-We believe you will inject fresh energy into the field of autism public welfare!”** (This quote is fabricated; perhaps we could rephrase it.)
+We are glad to see your injection fresh energy into the field of autism public welfare!”**

 <div style="text-align: center;">
     <img src="https://static.igem.wiki/teams/5115/inclusivity/5interview-fufang.jpg" style="width:100%">